obaskly/AutoWP/README.md

 - **Automated Posting**: Generated articles are automatically posted to the user's WordPress website.
 Posted articles links are saved to `posted_articles.txt` so that you can keep track.
 - **WordPress Credentials Management**: The application allows users to input their WordPress website URL, username, and application password for seamless integration.

+### Image Integration

+- **Multiple Sources**: Images can be generated using DALL-E 3, or scrapped from Pixabay, Unsplash, Pexels.
+- **Multiple Images**: User can generate up to 20 image per article.
+- **Different Images**: Each time an article is generated, a new set of images will be generated/scrapped to avoid posting the same images.

 ### Scheduling

 - **Article Generation Scheduling**: Users can schedule the generation and posting of articles at specified intervals, ranging from every 15 minutes to weekly.